YuriDevAT/accessibility-first/_posts/en/the-pokemon-episode-that-triggered-seizures-in-685-viewers.md

 Although it wasn’t exclusively children, there was a significantly higher incidence rate among 11 to 15-year-olds.
 With over 90% of the affected being from middle and high school age ranges, we can skip the causation-correlation question for this one.

-According to a [survey by Japan's Fire and Disaster Management Agency](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1528-1157.1998.tb01334.x), 685 viewers - 310 male and 375 female - were taken to hospitals by ambulances.
+According to a [survey by Japan's Fire and Disaster Management Agency [Shōbōchō]](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1528-1157.1998.tb01334.x), 685 viewers - 310 male and 375 female - were taken to hospitals by ambulances.
 Of these, 208 were admitted to said hospitals, including three who were admitted while unconscious.

 And can I just say that it’s kinda weird that Wikipedia has the whole 4-second clip, in original speed at the top of the page?